RobinGunarathna/todo-app/README.md

 ![image](https://user-images.githubusercontent.com/95103308/182943338-779e3bfd-aaa6-43ff-b1e5-ed0548a6efa0.png)

-If you have an account just sing in if you dont have one press on sign up.
+If you have an account just sign in if you dont have one press on sign up.
 It will look like this:

 ![image](https://user-images.githubusercontent.com/95103308/182944240-ed32275d-0ba5-4e81-bec8-1644624d46a8.png)